syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 ## OCR an Image to PDF

 You can perform OCR on an image and convert it to a searchable PDF document.
-It is also possible to set PdfConformanceLevel to the output PDF document using OCRSettings.
+It is also possible to specify the conformance level through [PdfConformanceLevel](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfConformanceLevel.html) Enum to the output PDF document using OCR processor settings.

 N> This PDF conformance option only applies for image OCR to PDF documents.